Order52/ph16-71-rgb/README.md

 sudo usermod -a -G plugdev $USER echo 'SUBSYSTEM=="usb", MODE="0660", GROUP="plugdev"' | sudo tee /etc/udev/rules.d/99-usb-permissions.rules
-sudo udevadm control --reload-rules echo "Please log out and back in for changes to take effect"
+sudo udevadm control --reload-rules echo "Please log out and back in for changes to take effect or restart"
 ```

 ### Then use the rgb_menu.py for more user-friendly usage!